 We were warned beforehand that there could be a wide variety of receptions; some elected officials already “get it” and are quite friendly, but some had not (yet) found a reason to take us seriously and would brush us off.
 There was also the possibility of outright arguing.
 But we were met with the utmost courtesy.
 One senator hosted us (along with other groups) at a breakfast to start off the day.
 Senators, representatives, and their staff members confirmed that although they saw the value in our message, times were tough.
 Some promised to go to bat for us when they could.
 We didn’t get any arguments or cold shoulders.

-Meeting with a staffer doesn’t always indicate disinterest on the part of the official; during one seminar the day before, we were clued in to the fact that staffers are the gateways to the people in power, since one senator or representative can’t possibly meet with everyone interested.
+Meeting with a staffer doesn’t always indicate disinterest on the part of the official; during one seminar the day before, we were clued into the fact that staffers are the gateways to the people in power since one senator or representative can’t possibly meet with everyone interested.
 Staffers also handle research, correspondence, and many other tasks necessary to a smooth-running office, and can be quite influential.

 Another “ask” for these meetings, one that was much easier to remember, was to invite our elected officials to join the Congressional Bike Caucus.
-Started by Representative Blumenauer, this is a bipartisan group whose main function is to promote “policies that aim to integrate bicycling as an attractive transportation and recreational alternative,” and to go on the occasional group ride.
+Started by Representative Blumenauer, this is a bipartisan group whose main function is to promote “policies that aim to integrate bicycling as attractive transportation and recreational alternative,” and to go on the occasional group ride.

 The Next Step

-One big point we learned before our meetings was that if we didn’t follow up with our contacts afterward, we may as well have never been there.
-The point of these meetings wasn’t to attempt to make such a convincing argument, in our allotted 15 minutes, that the members of Congress would immediately see the light and make every decision with bicycling first and foremost in their minds, but to start a connection that could be built upon through the rest of the year.
-The issues and concerns of Congress change rapidly, what with controversial bills, political gyrations, and even natural disasters, so we need to remind our elected officials that we’re here and paying attention, and that our solution continues to be a good one.
+One big point we learned before our meetings were that if we didn’t follow up with our contacts afterward, we may as well have never been there.
+The point of these meetings wasn’t to attempt to make such a convincing argument, in our allotted 15 minutes, that the members of Congress would immediately see the light and make every decision with bicycling first and foremost in their minds but to start a connection that could be built upon through the rest of the year.
+The issues and concerns of Congress change rapidly, what with controversial bills, political gyrations, and even natural disasters, so we need to remind our elected officials that we’re here and paying attention and that our solution continues to be a good one.